Fisayo01/Fisayo/README.md

 ## 🚀 About Me
 I'm a data analyst with an impressive background of turning complex data into meaningful insights that drive better decision-making.
 My areas of focus are visualization and statistical analysis using tools such as Excel, PowerBI, MySQL, and Python.
 Also, and creating models that help businesses plan for the future.
-When I'm not working with data, I enjoy [Your Hobby or Passion, e.g., creating content, hiking, mentoring others, etc.].
-I love the "aha!" moment when data reveals something new and useful.
+When I'm not working with data, I enjoy learning new things and surfing internet.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->
 ### [🏆 Check Out My Full Portfolio Website](https://github.com/Fisayo01)